laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 - "Inspect the output and error files of your jobs."
 - "Find the right place to put large datasets on the cluster."
 keypoints:
+- An HPC system is a set of networked machines.
+- HPC systems typically provide login nodes and a set of compute nodes.
+- The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.).
+- Files saved on shared storage are available on all nodes.
+- The login node is a shared machine: be considerate of other users.
 - "The queuing system facilitates executing tasks"
 - "The scheduler handles how compute resources are shared between users."
 - "A job is just a shell script."